Rediker-Software/doac/README.md

 ## What do I need to use this?
 - Django 1.5
 - Django [authentication application](https://docs.djangoproject.com/en/1.5/topics/auth/)
+- Python 2.7

+This plugin has not been tested on other configurations.
+If it works with different requirements, or if a requirement is missing from the list, feel free to bring up an issue.

 ## What else does this have support for?
 - Django [admin application](https://docs.djangoproject.com/en/1.5/ref/contrib/admin/)